vLeov/php-chess/CONTRIBUTING.md

 - Leave the following comment on the issue you want to be assigned to: "Hi there, happy learning and coding!"
 - Be prepared to create a friendly PR once the issue has been assigned to you.

-Once you're ready, [fork the repo](https://docs.github.com/es/get-started/quickstart/fork-a-repo) and create a new branch from `master` as per the following convention.
+Once you're ready, [fork the repo](https://docs.github.com/es/get-started/quickstart/fork-a-repo) and create a new branch from `main` as per the following convention.

 ```text
 $ git checkout -b issue/n-the-title-of-the-issue